Newcomb Township, Champaign County, Illinois

 Newcomb Township is a township in Champaign County, Illinois, USA.
 As of the 2020 census, its population was 1,377 and it contained 526 housing units.

 Geography

-Newcomb is Township 21 North, Range 7 East of the Third Principal Meridian.
+Newcomb is coterminous with Congressional township 21 North, Range 7 East of the Third Principal Meridian.

 According to the 2010 census, the township has a total area of 36.37 sqmi, of which 36.22 sqmi (or 99.59%) is land and 0.15 sqmi (or 0.41%) is water.
 Illinois Route 47 crosses the township from north to south.
 U.S. Route 136 forms the northern boundary.
 The historically registered Hazen Bridge crosses the Sangamon River in the eastern part of this township.